steaks/leo-query/docs/query.md

 ### Dependencies

-The `deps` parameter allows you to specify dependencies that will trigger the query to re-fetch when they change:
+The `deps` parameter allows you to specify dependencies of the query.
+When a dependency changes the query will be marked as stale.
+If the query is configured to be lazy it will re-fetch when the data is next accessed.
+If the query is not configured to be lazy it will re-fetch immediately.

 ```typescript
 /**